fluencelabs/examples/aqua-examples/aqua-ipfs-integration/README.md

 # IPFS code execution example

+> The build and deploy instructions as well as some of the Aqua code are outdated and the deployed services are no longer available.
+An updated version will be available soon.

 This example showcases 2 things:

 1. how it's possible to store .wasm modules on IPFS, then deploy them to Fluence as a service